Ruki-ibr/Ruki-ibr/README.md

 Junior Data Analyst
 -------------------

+Hello, I am Rukaya Ibrahim but everybody calls me Ruki!
+I have developed a passion for data handling from cleaning, analysis, presenting and interpreting.
+After graduating with my BSc in Biology from the University of Surrey, I embarked on a transformative journey from Biology to Data Analytics.
+My initial passion for plant and human biology not only fuelled my academic pursuits but also provided a unique perspective that laid the foundations for my analytical way of thinking.

+Working as a research assistant at the University of Wollongong in Australia was vital in shaping the trajectory of my career goals.
+Throughout the year, I was involved in numerous projects, including the collection of anthropometric measurements from 21 participants diagnosed with mild cognitive impairment as part of an ongoing clinical trial.
+Subsequently, I analyzed dietary assessment data using computerized databases like Foodworks and Excel.

+My contributions extended to participating in two systematic literature reviews, both of which were published in high-impact journals.
+In this role, I critically evaluated various studies by assessing their strengths and weaknesses to identify gaps in research related to high blood pressure in adults.
+This process enhanced my critical thinking skills significantly.
+I constructed a comprehensive paper articulating complex ideas and presenting my research findings, revealing a compelling association between a lower 24-hour urinary Na: K ratio and lower blood pressure in adults.

+Driven by a newfound passion for uncovering insights from complex data sets, I embarked on a self-taught journey to master SPSS for data statistics and SQL for data querying.
+To further consolidate my skills, I completed a 14-week intensive Data Analytics course with TechTalent, Google Data Analytics course, and recently concluded the JustIT Data Engineering course to further refine my expertise in data cleaning, analysis, and visualization.

+*Technical Skill*

+Proficient in SQL and adept at utilizing tools like Tableau, I excel at transforming raw data into actionable intelligence.
+Throughout the Google Data Analytics course, I tackled real-world projects, employing statistical analysis to derive meaningful conclusions.
+With a steadfast commitment to precision and a keen eye for detail, I have developed a robust foundation in data-driven decision-making.
+I am enthusiastic about contributing my expertise to a team and driving impactful outcomes through the strategic use of data.

+Proficenies in: SQL, MySQL, Python, R Studio, PowerBi, Tableau

+Let's connect and explore the exciting possibilities at the intersection of analytics and innovation!

 Proficient in SQL, Excel, PowerBi and adept at utilizing tools like Tableau.
 I excel at transforming raw data into actionable intelligence.

 * 🌍  I'm based in London